-Austin Franklin is a composer and sound artist based in Baton Rouge, LA.
-His interests include music involving process, such as algorithmic composition and music incorporating machine learning technologies.
+Austin Franklin (b.
+1995) is an internationally recognized composer and sound artist based in Baton Rouge, LA.
+His interests include music involving process, such as algorithmic composition, generative music, and music incorporating machine learning technologies.
 His self-released album, Four Idols, has been described as “an elegant, artistic statement that demonstrates the flexible possibilities of electronic music” (The Sybaritic Singer).

-As a composer, he has attended master classes and studied with a wide range of prominent composers such as Nick Rissman, David Maslanka, Yotam Haber, Jennifer Jolley, Tõnu Kõrvitz, Michael Daugherty, Dinos Constantinides, Mara Gibson, Edgar Berdahl, Stephen Beck, and Jesse Allison.
+As a composer, he has attended master classes and studied with a wide range of prominent composers such as Nick Rissman, David Maslanka, Yotam Haber, Jennifer Jolley, Tõnu Kõrvitz, Michael Daugherty, Shuying Li, Dinos Constantinides, Mara Gibson, Edgar Berdahl, Stephen Beck, and Jesse Allison.
 In 2016, he attended the UMKC Summer Composition Workshop and worked with Christopher Biggs, Jim Mobberley, and Paul Rudy.

 Austin is currently instructor of record for the MUS 2745 Intro to Computer Music course at Louisiana State University which covers a wide range of topics from using digital audio workstations, electroacoustic music history, and the principles of sound design and digital audio.
-He is also the author of the Using Studio One video tutorial series on Youtube and the associate editor for The Sybaritic Singer, a blog devoted to new music and new music criticism.
+He is also the author of the Using Studio One video tutorial series on YouTube and the associate editor for The Sybaritic Singer, a blog devoted to new music and new music criticism.

 For more information, please reach out to Austin directly through his Contact page.